nmeri17/suphle-docs/src/docs/v1/authorization/index.md

 Collocating this class of rules provides us the advantage of centralizing module rules to where one can quickly glance at available permissions for each resource

+As can be seen above, Return type for methods on ModelAuthorities is bool, although Suphle doesn't expect you to actually return false.
+The binary data-type here is a stand-in for what should be a TrueOrException<T> generic. `T`, here, would represent the specific authorization being violated.
+We compensate for lack of such data-type using the following polyfill:

+// example showing the current way, but with custom exception

+The generic authorization exception is namespace\UnauthorizedServiceAccess.
+By throwing it, request will promptly be terminated.
+As with [other exceptions](/exceptions), its handler is stored on `Tilwa\Contracts\Config\ExceptionInterceptor`, and can be used to override what renderers determine eventual response

+// example

+But the general idea is that custom exceptions should be thrown from authorization methods, in place of `false`.

 ### Eloquent note

 Permissions don't have effect when the model is fetched from a relationship.
 You'll have to protect the models in those relationships themselves